shanekrusen/coligny/README.md

     $ gem install coligny

 ## Usage
-**The earliest available date is April 26th, 2015.
-I can not guarantee that any earlier dates will function properly**

 The main functionality of this project is the conversion of dates to and from the Coligny Calendar.
 To convert a Gregorian date to Coligny: